mathieu-benoit/dot-net-on-azure-function-app/docs/DotNet-FunctionApp-CI.md

 ![Build Overview](/docs/imgs/DotNet-FunctionApp-CI.PNG)

-# Import the Build Definition
+# Create a YAML Build Definition

 You could import [the associated Build Definition stored in this repository](/vsts/DotNet-FunctionApp-CI.json) and then follow these steps to adapt it to your current project, credentials, etc.:

 TODO

-# Create manually the Build Definition
+# Create a manual Build Definition

 ## Variables